 Featuring Dave Harvey, Executive Director, Park People; Carlos Moreno, Scientific Director, Chair ETI (Entrepreneurship – Territory – Innovation), Panthéon – Sorbonne University; Rena Soutar, Reconciliation Planner, City of Vancouver Parks & Recreation; and Cheyenne Sundance, Founder & Farmer, Sundance Harvest Farm.

-Cities in the time of COVID-19: How will we ensure equitable access to parks and public spaces?
+How will we ensure equitable access to parks and public spaces?

 A roundup of the most compelling ideas, themes and quotes from this candid conversation

 1. Shifting how we think about providing green space

 One of the panelists argued that we need to shift from the notion of providing green space across the city to focusing on historically underserved areas of our cities.
 Through that lens, we often see a stark picture in the unevenness in the types of green spaces available across our urban landscapes, and the areas in which the most vulnerable among often do not have access to open space, which is so needed during COVID-19.

 The design and governance of public spaces is not neutral, and there are signals (posted signs, the design of park infrastructure, park rules, etc.) that communicate who public spaces are for, and who feels comfortable in them.
 Intentional urban design that ensures public spaces are welcoming for everyone is needed—for example, working with rights holders to restore control over public space.
 In the case of Vancouver, for instance, there is work happening to designate parcels of land for Indigenous cultural practice.